 - Made with lightweight and durable polyester that shields your bag and clubs while still looking good!

-- Functional shoe bag with mesh ventilation windows to help prevent moisture buildup, and large enough to accommodates two pairs of shoes (upt to size 13).
+- Functional shoe bag with mesh ventilation windows to help prevent moisture buildup, and large enough to accommodate two pairs of shoes (up to to size 13).

-- Smaller in size.
+- Smaller size than most bags.
 If you have added length to your woods, they might not fit.

 - While the material looks sturdy, some reviewers on Amazon had a different experience.

-One thing I like about this choice is the matching shoe bag and duffel bag.
-Plus, all of the colors are great looking and appear to have been made with high-quality material.
+One thing I like about this choice is the matching shoe bag and duffle bag.
+Plus, all the colors are great looking and appear to have been made with high-quality material.